xxmmxx/CSMarkDesktop/README.md

 __Answer:__ Of course!
 I'd like to get in contact with you prior to you or your company publishing your review.
 You can email or Discord Direct Message a maintainer.
 I will try to respond and if I'm busy, another maintainer or contributor could respond.

 __Question:__ Can I make videos or content around CSMark?
 __Answer:__ Of course!
 Anybody can make videos and/or content around CSMark.
-I don't sponsor videos but I will be happy to answer questions for you if you send me an email or Discord DM to me.
+I don't currently sponsor videos but I will be happy to answer questions for you if you send me an email or Discord DM to me.

 __Question:__ Is the version of CSMark I'm using supported?
 __Answer:__ You can check the status of CSMark support at the [CSMark Support Documentation](/Support.md).